bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 FALs are independent of AALs, and any authentication device may be used to start a federation transaction at any FAL, including but not limited to a PIV card.
 Therefore, the use of a PIV does not guarantee a high FAL.

-There are many benefits to using federated identity management as opposed to requiring independent registration of PIV cards for each user.
-Federated identity management protocols such as OpenID Connect allow users to authenticate at a relying party regardless of which authenticator they use at their IdP.
-This allows relying parties to securely accept registered users whose IdPs do not use PIV cards.
+There are many benefits to using federated identity management as opposed to requiring independent registration of PIV cards for each subscriber.
+Federated identity management protocols such as OpenID Connect allow subscribers to authenticate at a relying party regardless of which authenticator they use at their IdP.
+This allows relying parties to securely accept registered subscribers whose IdPs do not use PIV cards.

 #### 5.4 Privacy-enhancing Federated Identity

-In many cases, relying parties do not need to know the full identity of a user.
-Relying parties should only request as much information as they need to complete the transaction requested by the user, and IdPs should limit what information relying parties have access to within a transaction.
-Furthermore, with protocols like OpenID Connect, the attributes of the user can be sent separately from the assertion itself, limiting leakage of this information.
+In many cases, relying parties do not need to know the full identity of a subscriber.
+Relying parties should only request as much information as they need to complete the transaction requested by the subscriber, and IdPs should limit what information relying parties have access to within a transaction.
+Furthermore, with protocols like OpenID Connect, the attributes of the subscriber can be sent separately from the assertion itself, limiting leakage of this information.

 Pairwise identifiers should be used in place of persistent or correlatable identifiers whenever possible.
-This limits relying parties in attempts of tracking or identifying individual users across different systems.
+This limits relying parties in attempts of tracking or identifying individual subscribers across different systems.

 When possible, claim references should be used to communicate identity information rather than raw data.
-For example, if a relying party needs to know whether a user is over eighteen years old, the IdP should respond that the user is over eighteen without sharing the user's age or birthdate.
+For example, if a relying party needs to know whether a subscriber is over eighteen years old, the IdP should respond that the subscriber is over eighteen without sharing the subscriber's age or birthdate.

 #### 5.5 Parallel Authentication

-In some cases a relying party may wish to confirm certain aspects of a user's identity above and beyond what the IdP provides.
-For example, a relying party could verify a user with an IdP, receive a picture of the user, and require that an in-person agent verify that the picture matches the identity of the person authenticating.
+In some cases a relying party may wish to confirm certain aspects of a subscriber's identity above and beyond what the IdP provides.
+For example, a relying party could verify a subscriber with an IdP, receive a picture of the subscriber, and require that an in-person agent verify that the picture matches the identity of the person authenticating.
 This use case is known as "parallel authentication" because two authentication events are happening in parallel.
 The focus of FAL is primary on the assertions being passed from the IdP to the RP, so most authentication events occurring at the RP would not affect the FAL of the transaction.

-For holder-of-key transactions, the parallel authentication event occurs by verifying both the assertion from the IdP as well as the user's presentation of proof of their personal key attested to in the assertion.
+For holder-of-key transactions, the parallel authentication event occurs by verifying both the assertion from the IdP as well as the subscriber's presentation of proof of their personal key attested to in the assertion.

 ### 6. Brokered Identity Management

 Some federated identity architectures are based on brokered identity management, where a single broker intermediates transactions between registered IdPs and RPs.
 In this architecture, each entity in the system only has to register with one broker in order to interoperate with everyone else in the system.
-It also means that an IdP can authenticate a user without knowledge of which RP requested the authentication event.
+It also means that an IdP can authenticate a subscriber without knowledge of which RP requested the authentication event.

 Recent advances in automated registration processes have made IdP/RP integrations much less onerous than they used to be.
 It is possible for an IdP and RP to register with each other in a very short amount of time without any manual processes.
 This has lessened the value of brokered identity architectures, since interoperability can be simple and fast even without a central broker.

-While brokered identity management systems may appear to protect privacy by blinding an IdP from an RP, keep in mind that the broker itself is aware of all the parties involved in the transaction, and in some cases can see personally identifiable information about users.
-Brokered identity management systems do not prevent user tracking all together, they merely shift the ability to track users from the IdPs and RPs to the broker.
+While brokered identity management systems may appear to protect privacy by blinding an IdP from an RP, keep in mind that the broker itself is aware of all the parties involved in the transaction, and in some cases can see personally identifiable information about subscribers.
+Brokered identity management systems do not prevent subscriber tracking all together, they merely shift the ability to track subscribers from the IdPs and RPs to the broker.

-Additionally, because brokers have access to active valid identity assertions, they are capable of impersonating users.
+Additionally, because brokers have access to active valid identity assertions, they are capable of impersonating subscribers.
 This increases the risk inherent in the entire architecture, since the broker represents a single point of failure which, if it is compromised, can in turn compromise every participant in the system.

 NIST has been promoting privacy-enhancing technology in the brokered identity management space through the [Privacy-Enhanced Identity Federation project](https://nccoe.nist.gov/projects/building-blocks/privacy-enhanced-identity-brokers).
 This NIST building block outlines a set of goals which would constitute a new kind of brokered architecture.
-This architecture leverages a broker which cannot impersonate or track users.
+This architecture leverages a broker which cannot impersonate or track subscribers.
 This architecture is still theoretical, and may allow for a privacy-preserving and secure version of brokered identity management in the future.

 ### 7. Educational Resources